OpenPrinting/ps-printer-app/README.md

 Simply put a colon-separated list of any amount of paths into the variable, always the last being used by the "Add PPD files" page.
 Creating a wrapper script is recommended.

+This Printer Application uses CUPS' backends and not PAPPL's, meaning that for USB printers CUPS' USB quirk workarounds for compatibility problems are used, network printers can also be used with IPP, IPPS, and LPD protocols, and SNMP printer discovery is configurable.

+USB Quirk rules in `/usr/share/cups/usb` and the `/etc/cups/snmp.conf` file can get edited if needed.

+Make sure you have CUPS (at least its backends) installed.

+You also need Ghostscript to print PDF jobs.

 For access to the test page `testpage.ps` use the TESTPAGE_DIR environment variable: